JOŽEF STEFAN INSTITUTE

 Effective patterning of electric polarization structures in ferroelectric nematic liquid crystals via exploitation of flexoelectric coupling effects.

 We proposed a unique approach how to fabricate electric polarization structures in ferroelectric.
 We created a series of splayed structures, which exploit and experimentally visualize the flexoelectric coupling between polarization and nematic deformations.
 One-dimensional splayed photopatterned structures in the confining cells lead to periodic polarization domains, with elongated areas of opposite polarization.
 This point is proved by second harmonic generation (SHG) microscopy with incorporated interferometry capabilities, to discern the direction and the sign of the polarization.
-This work was carried out in collaboration with the group from Prof. Kristiaan Neyts in Ghent University.
+Through this pathway, we also explored the fabrication of 2D periodic SHG arrays, showing that by combining the surface-inscribed alignment with different spontaneous degrees of twist, 2D SHG active arrays can be obtained in the micrometre scale, in which adjacent areas exhibit maximum SHG signals at opposite angles.
+This work was carried out in collaboration with the group of Prof. Kristiaan Neyts in Ghent University.

 N. Sebastian, M. Lovšin, B. Berteloot, N. Osterman, A. Petelin, R.J.
 Mandle, S. Aya, M. Huang, I. Drevenšek-Olenik, K. Neyts, A. Mertelj, “Polarization patterning in ferroelectric nematic liquids”, Nature Communications, 14, 3029 (2023). doi: 10.1038/s41467-023-38749-2